-2. Fish oil.
-The omega-3 fats found in fish oil help to lower triglycerides, increase HDL (good cholesterol), and maintain cardiovascular health.
-To get these benefits, you will need to take a moderate to high dose of fish oil.
-CardioTabs Omega-3 products are highly purified and concentrated oils that provide DHA—the most protective of the omega-3 fats.
-Speak with your physician to find out how many capsules will be necessary to see substantial improvements in your triglyceride levels and to support your heart health.
+1. Fish oil.
+The omega-3 fats found in fish oil help to support healthy triglyceride and HDL (good cholesterol) levels, as well as promote cardiovascular health.* To get these benefits, you will need to take a moderate to high concentration of fish oil.
+CardioTabs Omega-3 products are highly purified and concentrated oils that provide DHA— an essential omega-3 fatty acid.
+Speak with your physician to find out how whether omega-3 would a beneficial addition to your health regimen.

-4. Plant sterols (also called phytosterols).
+3. Plant sterols (also called phytosterols).
 This is a natural product that comes from plants such as nuts, beans, and vegetable oils.
 Plant sterols help to maintain healthy cholesterol levels by reducing the amount of cholesterol you absorb from your food.
 Plant sterols have been used for almost two decades now and are the most extensively tested over-the-counter therapy for lowering cholesterol.
 Four capsules per day of CardioSterol, either all at once or two caps twice daily provide 2 grams of phytosterol esters.
-"Foods containing at least 0.65 gram per vegetable oil sterol esters, easten twice a day with meals for a daily total intake of at least 1.3 grams, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease." can lower your bad cholesterol about 10 to 12 percent.
+"Foods containing at least 0.65 gram per vegetable oil sterol esters, easten twice a day with meals for a daily total intake of at least 1.3 grams, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease."
 Plant sterols have virtually no side effects, and although you can get them in the form of margarines, you will have to consume about two tablespoons of the spread and a lot of calories to get the full cholesterol-lowering dose of 1.3 to 2 grams of phytosterols.
 That is why we recommend you get the plant sterols from a diet high in plants and CardioSterol capsules.